April is Sexual Assault Awareness Month

 Stepping Stones provides education to schools and community groups on:

 Stepping Stones volunteers are always needed.
-The 40-hour training, offered twice per year, covers all information needed to become a trained volunteer advocate.
-These trained advocates are then put "on call" once a month.
-Contact YWCA Stepping Stones at 309-662-0461.
+The 40-hour training covers all information needed to become a trained volunteer advocate.
+Contact YWCA Stepping Stones at (309) 662-0461, or learn more about the upcoming training here.

 What are Survivors Saying?